isabella232/roxanarobinson.com/content/review/Frances-FitzGerald.md

 attribution: Frances FitzGerald

 ---
-“A lovely novel—so full of pleasures and surprises."
+A lovely novel—so full of pleasures and surprises.